 One of the club's newest holes.
 A challenging par 4 with a fairway bunker and wetland area to carry with your approach to a large undulating green, with an out of bounds (OB) to the left and behind.

 Dog leg left.
 Good tee shot required to make it past the trees on the left, too far right will see you trapped by bunkers.
 The green is accessible with a bunker on the right.

 A relatively benign par 3 which usually plays into the predominant south westerly wind.
 The large green has two well placed bunkers to the right side, well placed to catch wayward shots.

 A good dog leg left par 4 from an elevated tee block presents one of the most testing tee shots on the course.
 Many players take a 4/5 iron off the tee for safety.
 The green is undulating and is surrounded by two good size bunkers.

 The pros rate this tee shot as one of the toughest they must play.
 You need to avoid the two fairway bunkers some 200m from the elevated tee to be well placed to attack the narrow entrance to the green.
 Bunker short left and trees to the right guard the green.

-Danger from this elevated tee block, heavy rough left side of the fairway, to an elevated two tiered large undulating green Two well placed bunkers left and right test your club selection.
+Danger from this elevated tee block, heavy rough left side of the fairway, to an elevated two tiered large, undulating green.
+Two well-placed bunkers left and right test your club selection.

-The longest par 4 plays all of it's length plus some.
+The longest par 4 plays all of its length plus some.
 Often the prevailing wind will dictate a long second shot to a sweeping double tier green.
 A water hazard guards the length of the fairway on the left with water and bunkers short left of the green.